 The judge kept the order in place, but allowed the 100-yard rule to be lifted while Morrison is at work.
 Morrison did not show up to his office on Tuesday, Feb.
 19, and his absence from WCBS morning news was not mentioned on air, according to reports.
 Morrison’s network had a van present at his court appearance on Tuesday.

 Skovgaard also urged the court to move his client’s court date up, as the March 26 date set by the court doesn’t “fall within the purview of a speedy trial.”
 That date would determine whether the protective order remains in place or is lifted.

-Some media reports stated that at least four of the past domestic disputes between the couple handled by New York police involved Rob Morrison under the influence of alcohol.
+At least four of the past domestic disputes between the Morrison couple handled by New York police involved Rob Morrison under the influence of alcohol.
 It’s unclear if alcohol was a factor in last weekend’s arrest.
 The couple moved to Darien in 2011.